stnoah1/PORT/README.md

 # POse Relation Transformer (PORT)
-Official PyTorch implementation of **Pose Relation Transformer: Refine Occlusions for Human Pose Estimation**.
+Official PyTorch implementation for **Pose Relation Transformer: Refine Occlusions for Human Pose Estimation**.

 The `model.py` will be available soon!